mhurtado13/RLearn/README.md

-# IntroRL
-Introduction to Reinforcement Learning
+This is repository that contains all the scripts used to learn Reinforcement Learning.